blobcode/blobcode/README.md

 - linux
 - networking

-If you'd like to get into contact with me, shoot me an email at `hello (at) blobco.de`
+If you'd like to get into contact with me, shoot me an email at `hello (at) blobcode.net`